AntCPLab/OpenCoral/README.md

 implemented as OT extension based on https://github.com/mkskeller/SimpleOT.

-### Arithmetic circuits
+### Secret sharing

-The following table shows all programs for arithmetic dishonest-majority computation:
+The following table shows all programs for dishonest-majority computation using secret sharing:

 | Program | Protocol | Domain | Security | Script |
 | --- | --- | --- | --- | --- |